lzap/deagon/README.md

 therefore generated names are never longer than 14 characters (5+1+8).

 This gives 33,554,432 (25 bits) total of male and female name combinations.
-Built-in generator can either generate randomized succession, or generate combinations based on MAC addresses.
+Built-in generator can either generate pseudo random unique succession (full cycle linear feedback register) or generate pseudo random names with a time seed.

 Both command line utility and Go library with random or unique pseudorandom sequence generators are available.

 Similar project exists for Ruby too: https://github.com/lzap/deacon